Angryl/Home-Automation-2.0/README.md

 13.Buetooth Terminal HC-05 App

 # setup
+- very easy just fork the code
+- copy and load it in the arduino software
+  - just change the contact details for the _SMS_ Alert
+- write it on Aurdino Uno
-very easy just download the code and load it in the arduino uno and power up the board your fire alarm system will be online.
+- power up the board your IOT system will be online